mappil/Business-Case-iOS-Developer-Exercise-1/README.md

 ## Function Usage

 ### `func fetch(type: FetchType) async throws -> Void`
 This function is used to retrieve a list of Pokémon from the Pokémon API.
 It takes the fetch type as input, which can be `.start` to initiate a new search or `.more` to load additional Pokémon from the existing list.
-The completion handler returns a `Result` object indicating whether the operation was completed successfully or if an error occurred.
+The function is asynchronous and throws an error if the operation fails.

 ### `func searchPokemon(name: String) async throws -> Void`
 This function is used to search for a Pokémon by name in the Pokémon API.
-It takes the name of the Pokémon to search for as input and a completion handler that returns a `Result` object indicating whether the search was completed successfully or if an error occurred.
+It takes the name of the Pokémon to search for as input.
+The function is asynchronous and throws an error if the search fails.

 ### `private func fetchPokemon(pokemon: Pokemon) -> AnyPublisher<PokemonDetail, Error>`
 This function is used to retrieve the details of a specific Pokémon from the Pokémon API.
-It takes a `Pokemon` object as input and a completion handler that returns a `Result` object containing the details of the Pokémon or an error, if one occurred.
+It takes a `Pokemon` object as input.
+The function returns a Combine `AnyPublisher` that emits a `PokemonDetail` or an error if the operation fails.

 ## Unit Test: